Ever had one of those days where the fish weren’t biting?

 It is on the pricey side however and I’m afraid there’s no GPS included which is unfortunate.
 But if you’re willing to look past these shortcomings and have the extra funds, you won’t find a better product for shallow water adventures.

-How to Choose the Best Fish Finder for You
+How to Choose the Best Fish Finder for Your kayak

 Structure Fishing, Deep Fishing, & Shallow Fishing